jwoglom/controlX2/README.md

 The PumpX2 library files will be published to `$HOME/.m2/repository/com/jwoglom/pumpx2/`.

+Then, set the `use_local_pumpx2` Gradle property `true` in either your command-line execution with `./gradlew build -Duse_local_pumpx2=true`, or edit your `local.properties` file for it to be reflected in Android Studio.

-If the PumpX2 libraries are rebuilt, either bump the version number in both PumpX2 and ControlX2's gradle configurations or run `./gradlew build --refresh-dependencies`.
+If the PumpX2 libraries are rebuilt, either bump the version number in both PumpX2 and ControlX2's gradle configurations or run `./gradlew build --refresh-dependencies` in ControlX2.
+Otherwise, if the version number was not bumped, rebuilding ControlX2 may still use a cached version of the old code from that version.